If you are in an emergency, in crisis or need someone to talk to, there is help.

 • The Family Voice Volume 4 Issue 2

-CAMH is dedicated to supporting families affected by mental health and substance use problems by providing resources such as these online education modules:
+CAMH is dedicated to supporting families’ affected by mental health and substance use problems by providing accessible and reliable informational resources, including free online education modules and guides.

 Empowering Families Affected by Psychosis